|

 NSR: I am interested in

-changes and explore more of that kind of playing but don't
+chord changes and explore more of that kind of playing but

-want to be limited to a diatonic or pentatonic tuning.
-It's
+don't want to be limited to a diatonic or pentatonic tuning.

 out as a drummer and learned piano later.
 I think guitar